16 Top-Rated Family Vacations in the US

 If you haven't had enough excitement, head to the Wild Water & Wheels, where you can race down waterslides, try to stay standing in the wave pool, or lounge on a pool float.

+Looking for things to do in Myrtle Beach away from the water?
 When your toes have gone wrinkly, head to the Hollywood Wax Museum Entertainment Center to meet lifelike models of your favorite celebs and make your way through Hannah's Maze of Mirrors or the slightly scarier Outbreak - Dread the Undead.

 Animal fans will love the Lowcountry Zoo at Brookgreen Gardens and Ripley's Aquarium, while the more energetic will enjoy WonderWorks, where they can play laser tag, climb a ropes course, slide down ziplines, and make their way through an anti-gravity tunnel.